imagineLife/big-site/content/mongo/roles/cluster-admin.md

 - splitChunk
 - splitVector

+#### On the Config DB
+**In the system.js resource**:
+- collStats
+- dbHash
+- dbStats
+- find
+- killCursors
+- listCollections
+- listIndexes
+- planCacheRead

+**On all non-system collections in the config db**:
+- all privileges in the system.js resource (_above_)
+- enableSharding
+- insert
+- moveChunk
+- remove
+- splitChunk
+- splitVector
+- update

+#### On the local DB

+**In the system.replset resource**:

+- collStats
+- dbHash
+- dbStats
+- find
+- killCursors
+- listCollections
+- listIndexes
+- planCacheRead

+**On all non-system collections in the local db**:
+- enableSharding
+- insert
+- moveChunk
+- remove
+- splitChunk
+- splitVector
+- update

 ## clusterMonitor
 This role has _read-only access_ to monitoring tools.
 This role has privileges across the cluster, on all dbs, and on particular dbs.